 - the bite looks infected

-- your child develops generalised symptoms including vomiting, abdominal pain, fever, sweating or headache
+- your child starts to feel unwell or has vomiting, abdominal pain, fever, sweating or headache

 - you suspect a funnel-web or red-back spider bite – if possible, keep the spider to show the doctor.

-Wasps are aggressive and can sting you many times during one attack.
+Wasps can sting many times during one attack.

 Wasp stings usually cause pain and swelling, but allergic reactions aren’t common.

 Remove the insect carefully.
 If it’s dead, keep it so your doctor can identify it.
-As with other stings, apply ice to the area and use medication, such as paracetamol and antihistamine, to reduce swelling and pain.
+Apply ice to the area and use medication like paracetamol and antihistamine to reduce swelling and pain.

 If your child has persistent pain, or develops sudden difficulty breathing after being stung, seek immediate medical attention.